FauxKiwi/Pumpkin-Engine/README.md

 ***
 ## Use it!
 Before you start writing your first game, take a look at the Sandbox.kt test. <br>
-Since this is in Kotlin, you can also use Java.
+Since this is currently only using Kotlin JVM, you can also use Java.
 ### Creating an application and main() function
 To create an application, create a class that extends {com.pumpkin.core.Application}. <br>
 In your main() function, simply call